 The wolf exhibit first opened to public in August 2002 with three wolves from the Wildlife Science Center.
 These three wolves were named Rutger, Saleen, & Caleb.
 These wolves lived to be about 14 years old before they succumbed to old age.
 In the wild, wolves typically live between 6 and 8 years.

-On October 2, 2014, the Wolf Exhibit received its second pack from the Wildlife Science Center in Columbus, Minnesota, consisting of 2 brothers and 2 sisters who were 11 years old.
+On October 2, 2014, the Wolf Exhibit received its second pack from the Wildlife Science Center in Stacy, Minnesota, consisting of 2 brothers and 2 sisters who were 11 years old.
 Although these wolves were born in captivity they were raised by parents who were originally wild.
 Their father had been taken into captivity because he was a “problem wolf”, preying on livestock, in the areas surrounding Yellowstone National Park.
 Their mother had been caught in a leg trap, needed an amputation and could not be returned to the wild.
 Therefore, the wolves at Menominee Park learned behavior typical of wild wolves.
 Before they arrived in Wisconsin, these wolves exhibited the normal wolf behavior of attempting to kill weaker members (their parents) of the pack.
 For example, when they first entered the Menominee Park Zoo exhibit they quickly cleared it of all other inhabitants, rabbits, squirrels, chipmunks that had moved in over the summer when it was empty.
 The local crows also learned that these wolves would not share their meals willingly.
 Although they are beautiful to look at and playful with each other, we must never forget that they are top predators in the wild and in their enclosure!

 Our wolves were named by the people of Oshkosh and the two sisters were named Sienna and Echo.
 The brothers were named Thunder and Rebel.
 Rebel died in May 2015.
 Aged animals often die of kidney failure, which is why Echo was euthanized in April 2018 at age 14 and Sienna at age 16 in May 2019.
 Currently Thunder is the remaining wolf in the exhibit.

 About Wolves in Wisconsin